-Each of the three islands have different characteristics which determine the ecosystem that they support and its functioning, but for a generalized overview of the Southern Ocean ecosystem see Boyd [2002].
+Each of the three islands has different characteristics which determine the ecosystem that they support and its functioning, but for a generalized overview of the Southern Ocean ecosystem, see Boyd [2002].
 These islands have been selected for this study as their blooms have been extensively explored in the field [Blain et al., 2008; Pollard et al., 2007; Korb et al., 2008; Murphy et al., 2013], the results from which can be used to support our own analysis.

 2.2.
-Satellite data
+Satellite Data

-161 2.2.1.
-Chlorophyll observations
+2.2.1.
+Chlorophyll Observations

-The ocean color data used in this study comes from the ESA Ocean Colour Climate 162 Change Initiative.
-Here we use a (level 3 geographically mapped) merged and bias cor-163 rected product from the MERIS, MODIS and SeaWiFS datasets, with a horizontal reso-164 lution of up to 4 km [Storm et al., 2013].
-Because of the low solar elevation and sea-ice 165 coverage in winter, data is unavailable in some areas, most visibly the Weddell Sea in 166 Figure 1a, but by averaging over a month, year and decade, we can fill in many of the 167 gaps.
-This study has utilized monthly chlorophyll-a (chl-a) concentrations over the pe-168 riod 1998 - 2007, the first decade in which we have good satellite coverage across the 169 world.
-In this study, the chlorophyll data is used to represent phytoplankton biomass, 170
+The ocean color data used in this study come from the ESA Ocean Colour Climate Change Initiative.
+Here we use a (level 3 geographically mapped) merged and bias corrected product from the MERIS, MODIS, and SeaWiFS data sets, with a horizontal resolution of up to 4 km [Storm et al., 2013].
+Because of the low solar elevation and sea-ice coverage in winter, data are unavailable in some areas, most visibly the Weddell Sea in Figure 1a, but by averaging over a month, year, and decade, we can fill in many of the gaps.
+This study has utilized monthly chlorophyll a (chl a) concentrations over the period 1998-2007, the first decade in which we have good satellite coverage across the world.
+In this study, the chlorophyll data are used to represent phytoplankton biomass, defining the island blooms.